wesselb/stheno/README.md

     ```

 * Construct a finite difference estimate of the derivative of a GP.
-    See `stheno.measure.Measure.diff_approx` for a description of the arguments.
+    See `Measure.diff_approx` for a description of the arguments.

     Example: